alishia-27/Model-Comparison-on-Breast-Cancer-Data/README.md

-# Breast Cancer Data Models
+# Comparing different models on Breast Cancer Data
 The three main models I have chosen include Logistic Regression, Decision Tree, and SVM.
 All other techniques applicable to this problem include Random Forests, K-Nearest Neighbors (KNN), Neural Networks, and Gradient Boosting Machines (GBM).
 In this project I looked at the original, oversampled, and under sampled models for Logistic Regression, Decision Tree, and SVM:

 Model Analysis: